cs3157/recitations/recitation-6.md

 the original program instructions, the child will transform into another process.
 How do we transform the child?

-`exec(char *command)` will *turn your process into* an instance of command.
-This means it will cease executing your code and execute as the program you have decided to execute.
-The new program has no memory (ha-ha) of the previously running program, i.e., its program code, data, heap, and stack are replaced with those of the new program.
-If the program reaches its end, the process will exit and will never return to your code.
-It will only execute code following an `exec` call if `exec` fails.
+You can use the `exec()` family of functions to *turn your current process* into an instance of another program.
+The new program is specified in the arguments to the `exec()` call.
+Once the call to `exec()` has been made, the process running `exec()` will cease to execute the code of its original program and begin executing the code of the new program.
+Your process has no memory (ha-ha) of the previously running program, i.e., its program code, data, heap, and stack are replaced with those of the new program.
+If the program reaches its end, the process will exit and will never return to the code of your old program.
+This means that any code following a call to `exec()` will only be executed if the call to `exec()` fails.

-`exec()` is actually a whole family of functions.
-For lab 5, you'll be dealing with the `execl()` function, which allows you to specify command-line arguments for the new program.
-Be sure to study its man page carefully.
+For lab 5, you'll be dealing with the `execl()` function.
+It takes as arguments the path to the program you want to execute (make sure you use a relative path!) and the command line arguments you want to pass to the program.
+Be sure to study `execl()`'s man page carefully.

 Fork and executing is how the entire operating system works.
 The kernel starts an `init` process and everything is fork/exec'ed from there.